We are awarding $750 to a student every semester. All you have to do is show us how financial literacy has made a difference in your life.

 Click here to see how your payment history affects your credit score.

 If you don’t have an amazing credit score before you apply, don’t worry.
-As we stated earlier, there are many lenders who won’t factor in your credit score during the application procedure.
+As we stated earlier, there are many lenders in Victoria who won’t factor in your credit score during the application procedure.
 What they’re really paying attention to is your financial stability.
 They might pull your credit report to see if you have a record of debt problems and other financial issues that will make you a bankruptcy risk.
 They won’t want to lend money to someone if there’s a high chance of them not paying it back.

-So, if your credit score is low, but your overall finances are in good standing, you shouldn’t have a problem finding a lender that’s right for you.
+So, if your credit score is low, but your overall finances are in good standing, you shouldn’t have a problem finding a lender in Victoria that’s right for you.
 Just remember to select a lender that reports to the major Canadian credit bureaus, Equifax and TransUnion, because a loan that’s paid properly is a great tool for building credit.

 Read this to know more about Canadian credit bureaus, also known as credit reporting agencies.